Bere (grain): Research

 The Agronomy Institute at Orkney College UHI in Scotland has had a research programme on Bere since 2002.
 The programme is aimed at developing new markets for the crop and developing best practices for growing it more easily and with increased yield.
 As a result of this research, several new markets (whisky, beer and biscuits) have been developed for Orkney Bere.
 The crop is also being grown on the island of Islay, for whisky production by Bruichladdich Distillery.

 Research at the James Hutton Institute has shown that bere is particularly able to grow in alkaline soils with low metal micronutrients, such as the increased manganese use efficiency demonstrated when grown in manganese-deficient conditions such as those found in the Orkney Islands, resistance to the fungal disease scald, and tolerance to salinity stress.

 Bere flour has quite high levels of folate.

 Alcoholic beverages

 Bere has a long history of use in making alcoholic beverages.
 Historical accounts from the 15th century onward show that Orkney produced large amounts of malt and beer, most of it probably from bere.
-An ancient tradition of making bere-based homebrew survives until this day on the island.
+An ancient tradition of making bere-based homebrew survives until this day in the islands.
 During the 19th century, the Campbeltown distilleries used large quantities of bere in making Scotch whisky.
 In the early 21st century some distillers began experimenting again with bere, and in 2006, the UK's most northern brewery released a bere-based microbrew.